trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --server.wsBinary=false
     ```

-Whether or not Websockets should respond with binary data (ArrayBuffers) or strings.
+Indicates whether WebSocket should respond with binary data (ArrayBuffers) or strings.
 Options are
 `true`, `false`, or `auto`.

 The default is `auto`.